South Korea is joining the global commitment to cut methane emissions, by signing up to the Global Methane Pledge.

-Methane is one of the six greenhouse gases designated by the Kyoto Protocol and is responsible for about A THIRD of all global warming.
+Methane is one of the six greenhouse gases designated by the Kyoto Protocol and is responsible for around a third of all global warming.

-In 2018.
-South Korea emitted some 28 MILLION TONS of methane mainly from the agriculture waste and energy sectors.
+In 2018,.
+South Korea emitted some 28 million tons of methane, mainly in the agriculture, waste and energy sectors.

 By 2030, the country aims to cut that down to 19.7 million tons.

 The agriculture sector accounts for 43 percent of South Korea's total emissions, and that largely comes from rice cropping and livestock excretions.

 The government plans to improve water in rice paddies and better treat animal waste.

 The waste sector, which takes up one third of emissions will focus on reducing food waste as well as reinforcing landfill facilities.

 The last 22 percent, coming from energy sector, will be reduced through improving energy efficiency and expanding the use of green energy.